glowiak/pkg-tools/README.txt

 I'm planning to compile X packages and pack it into pkg-tools packages.

 Today or tomorrow I'll add search feature to btw.

+I indexed repodb's packages, so now time to work on search feature :)